How to Use Git Bundle and Git Archive

 Git bundle and Git archive commands aren’t broadly known, but they can serve a variety of purposes.
-They both provide the means to output portions of a repository.
-The key distinction is what they include:

 Git archive sends only the specified file contents to the standard output.